Set-valued shortfall and divergence risk measures: Proofs and technical remarks

-In \cite{bt:oce}, on the other hand, the divergence function $g$ is of central importance: In addition to the assumptions here, they assume that $g$ attains its infimum at $1$ with value $0$, which is equivalent to assuming that $\ell(0)=0$ and $1\in\partial\ell(0)$.
-These assumptions make $g$ a natural divergence function in the sense that the function $\mathbb{Q}\mapsto\mathbb{E}[g(\frac{d\mathbb{Q}}{d\mathbb{P}})]$ on $\mathcal{M}_{1}(\mathbb{P})$ has positive values and takes the value $0$ if $\mathbb{Q}=\mathbb{P}$; $\mathbb{E}[g(\frac{d\mathbb{Q}}{d\mathbb{P}})]$ can be interpreted as the distance between some subjective measure $\mathbb{Q}\in\mathcal{M}_{1}(\mathbb{P})$ and the physical measure $\mathbb{P}$.
+In \cite{bt:oce}, on the other hand, the divergence function $g$ is of central importance: In addition to the assumptions here, it is assumed in \cite{bt:oce} that $g$ attains its infimum at $1$ with value $0$, which is equivalent to assuming that $\ell(0)=0$ and $1\in\partial\ell(0)$.
+These assumptions make $g$ a natural divergence function in the sense that the function $\Q\mapsto\E[g(\frac{d\Q}{d\Pr})]$ on $\M(\Pr)$ has nonnegative values and takes the value $0$ if $\Q=\Pr$; $\E[g(\frac{d\Q}{d\Pr})]$ can be interpreted as the distance between some ``subjective'' measure $\Q\in\M(\Pr)$ and the physical measure $\Pr$.
 On the other hand, the additional assumptions on the loss function $\ell$ may be considered as restrictive.
 Here, we take $\ell$ as the central object by dropping these assumptions and use the convex duality approach as in \cite{bt:oce}.
-Note that Theorem~\ref{oce-duality} (\cite[Theorem~4.2]{bt:oce}) and Proposition~\ref{divergence-minimal} (\cite[Theorem~4.4]{bt:oce}) are proven in \cite{bt:oce} for the case $\lambda=1$.
-Here, we generalize their proof, basically, by considering the cases where the constraint qualification \eqref{CQ}, which is also used in the proof of \cite[Theorem~4.2]{bt:oce}, fails to hold.
+Note that Theorem~\ref{oce-duality} (\citealt[Theorem~4.2]{bt:oce}) and the first part of Proposition~\ref{divergence-minimal} (\citealt[Theorem~4.4]{bt:oce}) are proved in \cite{bt:oce} for the case $\lambda=1$.
+Here, we generalize this proof, basically, by considering the cases where the constraint qualification \eqref{CQ}, which is also used in the proof of \citet[Theorem~4.2]{bt:oce}, fails to hold.